agustin-del-pino/evelyn/README.md

 _Do this inside the setup Arduino function._

 Already created the Event, just use the `useEvent()` method from `Evelyn`class for register it.
-As first param is needed pass the `eventId` (there are many MACROs inside the lib for that), and as second, the new instance of the event.
+As first param is necessary to pass the `eventId` (there are many MACROs inside the lib for that), and as second, the new instance of the event.

 ```cpp